dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 By virtue of the `State` properties not updating until `IInputBackend.Update` is called, the states enumerated by the lists will not change until `Update` is called.

-`Update` will call `IInputBackend.Update` on each of the `Backends`, passing in a handler which implements `IInputHandler`, `IMouseInputHandler`, `IKeyboardInputHandler`, `IGamepadInputHandler`, and `IJoystickInputHandler` with each of the methods invoking a matching event defined in "Custom List Types".
+`Update` will call `IInputBackend.Update` on each of the `Backends`, passing in a handler which implements `IInputHandler`, `IMouseInputHandler`, `IKeyboardInputHandler`, `IGamepadInputHandler`, and `IJoystickInputHandler` with each of the methods invoking a matching event defined in "Custom List Types" or on the input context itself (such as `ConnectionChanged`).

-After the lists have been updated, the `Update` method compares the old state and the new state for that device and raises events accordingly.
-If there is no old state available for a device, the `ConnectionChanged` event (read on!) within each of the custom lists is called with a value of `true` signifying that a device has connected.
-Likewise, if there is no new state available for a device we have old state for, the `ConnectionChanged` event will be called with a value of `false` signifying that a device has been disconnected.

 `Backends` is a mutable list of input backends.
 Until `Update` is called again, no device lists, state, etc on the context will be updated.
 The `ConnectionChanged` rules above will still be respected e.g. when you remove a backend, all of its devices will have a disconnected event raised for them.